vikrant6613/Restconf/README.md

 To list the details of a specific interface, use `https://{{host}}:{{port}}/restconf/data/Cisco-IOS-XE-interfaces-oper:interfaces/interface=GigabitEthernet3`.

 The Cisco YANG model is a bit different than the IETF YANG model, hence the data returned will also be a bit different.

-That's it for this post.
-Hope you learned a thing or two and see you next time.